de-pot-op-org/go-potty-portal-automation/README.md

 ## Instructions for Processing New Data

-### Step 1: Ensure Current Data is Up-to-Date
+### Step 1: Ensure Input Data is Up-to-Date

-Before processing new data, make sure the `current/*.json` files contain the latest data from the Firebase database.
+Before processing new data, make sure the `inputs/*.json` files contain the latest data from the Firebase database.
 You can export the latest data using FireFoo or other Firebase export tools.

 ### Step 2: Download the Excel File